BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

       watchdog server is running on the same machine as docker, you can use `host.docker.internal`.
     - Port.
 This is the port where the watchdog server is running.
 For the ***example*** this is `5026`.
     - Simulation settings.
 This is a json object with the settings for the simulation.
-Basically it holds the KPIs that will be reported to the server, having this structure:
+Basically it holds the KPIs that will be reported to the server, having this structure below.
+Please note that the "simulation_type" should always be set to value "external" since this is required by the client.
     ```json
         {
           "simulation_type": "External",